 Our general policy is to support the current version minus one.

-In some cases, depending on the timing of app updates, you may see current minus two (e.g. as of today, The Photographer's Transit still supports iOS 9, but that will change iOS 10 with the next update).
+In some cases, depending on the timing of app updates, you may temporarily see support for current version minus two.

 The rationale for this approach is

-- Apple generally maintains hardware support for multiple iOS versions (e.g. you can still run iOS 11 on an iPhone 5S which was released in September 2013)
+- Apple generally maintains hardware support for multiple iOS versions (e.g. you can still run iOS 13 on an iPhone SE which was released in March 2016)

 - There is a cost in terms of code complexity, testing and support when maintaining older iOS version support which comes at the expense of adding new and improved features